ThomasWiscart/ThomasWiscart/README.md

 - 👋 Hi, I’m @SherlockThomes
 - 👀 I’m interested in data science and cybersecurity
-- 🌱 I’m currently learning the Python programming language (Data Science specialization)
+- 🌱 I’m currently learning the Python, C++ and C programming language
-- 💞️ I’m looking to collaborate on a cybersecurity project

 <!---
 SherlockThomes/SherlockThomes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.